scottgriv/Email-Screenshot-Generator/README.md

 <h1 align="center">Email Screenshot Generator</h1>

 Generate beautiful screenshots of your emails for presentations, documentation, or sharing.
-Upload EML files, preview styled emails, and export them as clean PNG images.
+Upload EML files, use HTML tags in the body, preview styled emails, and export them as clean PNG images.
 - Built using **Vue.js**.
 - View a demo of the project on GitHub Pages **[Here](https://scottgriv.github.io/Email-Screenshot-Generator)**.